3-24/3-24/README.md

 - :mag: My major interests are **program analysis** and **automated software testing**.
 - 💭 Broadly speaking, focusing on 'How to increase productivity when we write programs?'.

-  For instance, I love to use the following things because they help and assist the software development process.
+  For instance, I love to use the following things because they help and assist the software development cycle.
   - Git (version control system)
   - Docker (virtual environment)
   - Fuzzing (automated testing)